More

 Understand fraction division concept and understanding

-Comprehending a problem and then modelling it is a crucial step in any problem-solving scenario of fraction division.
+Comprehending and modeling a problem is a crucial step in any problem-solving scenario of fraction division.
 Encourage students to try visualizing the scenario and then look for its solution.

 Draw and Solve!